MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 There are three scenarios for using users and groups with Azure Information Protection:

-- **For assigning labels to users** when you configure the Azure Information Protection policy so that labels can be applied to documents and emails.
+**For assigning labels to users** when you configure the Azure Information Protection policy so that labels can be applied to documents and emails.
 Only administrators can select these users and groups:

 - The default Azure Information Protection policy is automatically assigned to all users in your tenant's Azure AD.
 However, you can also assign additional labels to specified users or groups by using scoped policies.

-- **For assigning usage rights and access controls** when you use the Azure Rights Management service to protect documents and emails.
+**For assigning usage rights and access controls** when you use the Azure Rights Management service to protect documents and emails.
 Administrators and users can select these users and groups:

 - Usage rights determine whether a user can open a document or email and how they can use it.
 For example, whether they can only read it, or read and print it, or read and edit it.

-    - Access controls include an expiry date and whether a connection to the Internet is required for access.
+Access controls include an expiry date and whether a connection to the Internet is required for access.

-- **For configuring the Azure Rights Management service** to support specific scenarios, and therefore only administrators select these groups.
+**For configuring the Azure Rights Management service** to support specific scenarios, and therefore only administrators select these groups.
 Examples include configuring the following:

 - Super users, so that designated services or people can open encrypted content if required for eDiscovery or data recovery.

 - Delegated administration of the Azure Rights Management service.

 - Onboarding controls to support a phased deployment.

 ## Azure Information Protection requirements for user accounts

 For assigning labels:

-- All user accounts in Azure AD can be used to configure scoped policies, which assign additional labels to users.
+- All user accounts in Azure AD can be used to configure scoped policies that assign additional labels to users.

 For assigning usage rights and access controls, and configuring the Azure Rights Management service: